Justin Bieber & Wife Hailey Baldwin Sing Together In Adorable Instagram Live Video

 Justin and Hailey Bieber showed off their love for each other to the world on Sunday in a playful Instagram video.
-What started as a promotional Instagram Live video for Hailey’s collaboration with pro surfer Kelia Moniz and Roxy Sportswear quickly turned into a PDA session when Justin popped up behind his wife to join in the fun.
+What started as a promotional Instagram Live video for Hailey’s collaboration with pro surfer Kelia Moniz and Roxy Sportswear quickly turned into a PDA session when Justin popped up behind his wife to join the fun.
 The two shared several kisses, poked fun at each other, and even sang an adorable tune together that had fans going crazy, according to Entertainment Tonight.

 The live video showed Hailey sitting at a desk wearing a white silky camisole, hoop earrings, and a pink bow in her hair.
-Justin appeared behind her dressed for sunny weather in a blue short-sleeved button down shirt, a white T-shirt, and a straw fedora hat.
+Justin appeared behind her dressed for sunny weather in a blue short-sleeved, button-down shirt, a white T-shirt, and a straw fedora hat.
 The newlyweds looked blissfully happy as they joked around.

-Justin kicked off the made-up sing-along tune by dedicating it to his friend and musical director, Dan Kanter.
+Justin kicked off the made-up sing-along tune by dedicating it to his friend and musical director Dan Kanter.
 Hailey joined in on the chorus and provided a beat for the pop star by clapping her hands and tapping the desk.

 “Dan Kanter, we wrote this song for you.
 We hope you like it, we really do,” Justin sang, raising his arms in the air enthusiastically.